browserengineering/book/book/animations.md

                 node.animations.items():
                 if value:
                     node.style[property_name] = value
-                    if property_name == "opacity":
                     self.composited_updates.append(node)
                     self.set_needs_paint()
-                    else:
-                        self.set_needs_layout()
 ```

-Now, when we `commit` a frame which only needed the paint phase, we
+Now, when we `commit` a frame which only needs the paint phase,
-send the `composited_updates` over to the browser thread.
-The browser
+send the `composited_updates` over to the browser, which it
-thread can use that to skip composite and raster.
+will use that to skip composite and raster.
 The data to be sent
 across for each animation update will be an `Element` and a
 `SaveLayer`.